 Coping With Chronic Illness

-Coping with chronic illness can be challenging to balance with the symptoms of the illness itself as well as the effects it may have on our mental health.
-That’s why it is essential to have a strong strategy to not only take care of yourself physically but also mentally and emotionally with healthy coping strategies.
 I was diagnosed at the age of 10 with Juvenile Diabetes and was provided therapy to help me learn how to cope and adjust to the life-long struggles that I would have being insulin dependent.
 It was through this experience as a young child that led me to my passion of wanting to be a therapist.
-Through my own treatment of learning how to cope with chronic illness, I have learned how to help others to cope too.

 The first and most important element I learned regarding coping with chronic illness is, we are who we are first.